steffenkoerner/steffen.koerner.github.io/_posts/2022-02-11-q-learning.md

 This kind of sample based method is called **Monte Carlo Methods** and we will formalise a pseudocode algorithm in the next section.

 # First-Visit Monte Carlo Method
-In the section before we described an approach to learn the optimal policy.
-This approach is based on Monte Carlo Methods.
-There are different Monte Carlo Methods like First-Visit/Every-Visit and many more variants.
-We will focus on the first visit one and define it in pseudocode.
+In the section before we described an approach to learn the optimal policy by random sampling.
+These approaches are in general called Monte Carlo Methods ([Wikipedia Article on Monte Carlo Methods](https://en.wikipedia.org/wiki/Monte_Carlo_method)).

-{% highlight ruby %}
+In a trajectory it's possible to see the same state action value multiple times.
+This means haveing a circle in the states that have been visited.
+We need to discuss how we handle these multiple occurences of state action values.

+One easy way is to only use the first visit of an state action value to update it.
+The corresponding method is called First-Visit Monte Carlo Method.

+In this method we only look at the first visit of each q-value and update it.
+Later occurences of the q-value are ignored.

+Let's shortly talk through the pseudo code below.

+At the beginning we initalize all q-values with an arbritrary value and initalize a epsilon greedy policy.
+Each q-value has a list of returns that are used to build the average.
+At the beginning we not to clear this list.

+The following part will be removed until our algorithm converged.

+We generate a trajectory $$\tau$$ based on the current policy $$\pi$$ and initalize the return of this trajectory to 0.
+Now we start with the next to last state and update the return by the reward of this step and a discounted reward of the future returns.

+If the state action value is the first appearance of this combination than update everything.
+Meanig to add this value to the list and calculate the average of them.
+If it is not the first appearance than nothing will be updated yet.

+Now we continue with the previous state.

+@ TODO: Convert to latex algorithm
-def CalculateFirstVisitMC()
+    def CalculateFirstVisitMC():
-    Initalise policy as \epsilon-greedy
+        Initialise Q(s,a) arbritarily for all s in S and a in A Initalise policy as \epsilon-greedy
-    Initialise Q(s,a) arbritarily for all s in S and a in A Returns(s,a) = empty list of returns for all s in S and a in A
+        Returns(s,a) = empty list of returns for all s in S and a in A

         for episode in episodes:
             Generate Trajectory based on current policy \pi Return = 0

-        Return = \gamma * Return + r_{t+1}
+            Iterate from the last state in the trajectory towards the first state Return = r_{t+1} + \gamma * Return
                 If St,At is first appearance in trajectory Append Return to Returns(S_t,A_t)
                     Q(S_t,a_t) = average(Return(s,a))

-  puts "Hi, #{name}"
-end
-print_hi('Tom')
-#=> prints 'Hi, Tom' to STDOUT.
-{% endhighlight %}
+## Monte Carlo Methods Summary
+This section described how we can use a Monte Carlo approach to solve the grid world with reinforcement learning.
+The good thing is that the agent can directly learn from the experiences without the need of a model.
+But we still need to have a full episode with a final outcome to learn from the data.
+A di

 # Temporal Difference Learning (TD Learning)
+Temporal Difference Learning (TD Learning) solves the same problem as the Monte Carlo Methods.
+Where MC needs a full episode, TD methods update their estimates based on estimates of other states.
+Thus, there is no need to wait until the end of a episode.
+Updating an estimate without waiting for the end is called bootstrapping.
+Maybe it still sounds a bit vague.
+Let's save the our gridworld with the TD method.

 # +++++++++++++++ Unordered Things

-Value Function
-Value Iteration

-Policy Iteration

 Q Learning